ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-23-DP-use-cases.md

 - [Google’s C++ Differential Privacy library](https://github.com/google/differential-privacy)
 - [OpenMined Differential Privacy](https://blog.openmined.org/making-algorithms-private/)

-Stay posted for a future blog post on use cases for federated learning!
+Thank you for reading!
+Stay posted for a future blog post on use cases for federated learning! :)